 2. Keywords connect them to the right agent

 This is another main benefit that reduces transfers.
 Your customers will appreciate being contacted by the right agent that can help them, the first time, saving them a lot of time and having their inquiries resolved quickly.

 SMS Callback can be used in other applications such as marketing campaigns, as well as with SMS Blasts.
 We explain how this works further into this blog.
 Using SMS Callback in these applications will help drive more leads, and provide your customers with an easy way to request a call when you send information through an SMS Blast.

 1. Place your number where they can find it easily

-Once you implement your SMS Callback system, you should place the number where they can find it easily, and also include the keywords in those areas to be connected to the right agent.
+Once you implement your SMS Callback system, you should place the number where they can find it easily, and also include the keywords to be connected to the right agent.
 This will help drive down your call transfer rates, as well as avg. talk time (ATT) and average handle time (AHT) numbers.
 Along with placing it on support pages on your website, consider having it at the footer or header of your website as well.
-You could also include the number on your brochures, email signatures, or even promote it on social media announcing your method for customers to get in touch.
+You could also include the number on your brochures, email signatures, or even promote it on social media announcing your new method for customers to get in touch.

 2. Implement it in Marketing Campaigns

 SMS Callback doesn’t stop at just customer support.
 Whether you’re sending out physical flyers, promoting social media posts, advertising on Google, or participating in / sponsoring tradeshow events, an SMS Callback number that’s tied to a specific promotion makes it easy for prospects to reach out to get a callback, potentially gaining more leads for your business by using a live agent to deliver more details on the promotion.